Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Learning Policy

 \end{lemma}

-Finally, we bound the expected regret defined in \eqref{eq:reg-def}. \begin{theorem} \end{theorem} The result shows the regret bound is sublinear in the number of episodes~$K$ and quadratic in the number of arms~$N$.
+Finally, we bound the expected regret defined in \eqref{eq:reg-def}. \begin{theorem} The expected regret defined in \eqref{eq:reg-def} under the LRAP-TS algorithm is bounded by:

+\end{theorem} This result shows that the regret accumulated by LRAP-TS is sublinear in the number of episodes~$K$ and quadratic in the number of arms~$N$.
+We refer the reader to Section~\ref{app:lem-pdiff} in Electronic Companion and \ref{app:thm-reg} for the proofs of Lemma \ref{lemma:rl-Pdiff} and Theorem \eqref{thm:regret}.